SumoLogic/sumologic-documentation/docs/get-started/onboarding.md

 * Monitor and troubleshoot your environment
 * Share your findings with your team

-:::tip Start a free trial
+:::tip
-You can sign up through Sumo Logic or AWS Marketplace.
-[Learn more](/docs/get-started/sign-up).
+Sign up for free trial through [Sumo Logic or AWS Marketplace](/docs/get-started/sign-up).
 :::

 :::sumo Need help?
-Contact us at the [Sumo Dojo Slack](https://sumodojo.slack.com/) or enter a [support ticket](https://support.sumologic.com/hc/en-us).
+Contact us at the [Sumo Dojo Slack](https://sumodojo.slack.com/) or [contact support](https://support.sumologic.com/hc/en-us).
 :::

 ## Your Sumo Logic Journey